akafred/browsertests/README.md

 vm-test
 ======

-Vagrant test-machine for running Cucumber
+Vagrant virtual machine for running browser tests with Cucumber.

 This setup uses [Vagrant](http://www.vagrantup.com/) for local virtualisation and [SaltStack](http://docs.saltstack.com/) for automated provisioning.